-Holding degrees in jazz guitar performance and composition, Amy is currently completing an interdisciplinary PhD in music cognition at Dalhousie University in Halifax, Nova Scotia.
+Holding BMUS and MA degrees in jazz guitar performance and composition, Amy is currently completing an interdisciplinary PhD in music cognition at Dalhousie University in Halifax, Nova Scotia.
 She has performed internationally (Canada, USA, Australia, New Zealand, UK) and at several festivals including the Ottawa International Jazz Festival, the Guitar Now Festival, Halifax Jazz Festival Spring Series, the International Society for Improvised Music and the 2016 Open Waters Experimental Music Festival.
 Her recent album 'Scavenger' was nominated for Music Nova Scotia 'Classical Recording of the Year 2016' and ECMA 'Classical Composition of the Year 2017'.
 She has been a resident at the Banff Centre and the Atlantic Centre for the Arts, and a composer participant in Interplay with the Vancouver Chamber Choir.
 Upcoming 2017 performances include the BeAST FeAST festival at the University of Birmingham and the NYCEM electroacoustic music festival in New York as well as concerts with classical guitarists Emily Shaw and Craig Visser.
 In addition to performance and composition, she writes and presents academic work concerning cognition and guitar expertise.
-She has presented her work at conferences in Australia, Switzerland, Hungary and the UK, as well as published in Just Jazz Guitar magazine.
+She has presented her work at conferences in Australia, USA, Switzerland, Hungary and the UK, as well as published in Just Jazz Guitar magazine.